Master’s Degrees in Health Administration in Missouri

 Job Outlook and Salaries

-According to the U.S. Bureau of Labor Statistics (BLS), Medical and Health Service Managers in the nation made an average annual salary of $101,340 in 2013.
-The top salaries in the health industry went to administrators of general medical and surgical hospitals whose annual salaries averaged $108,210.
-Healthcare administrators can also qualify for positions in organizations related to the health industry such as pharmaceutical and medical manufacturing, where annual average salaries in 2013 reached $165,400.
+Medical and Health Service Managers earn an average annual salary of $118,800.
+The average salary for managers working at general medical and surgical hospitals is $127,330.
+Healthcare administrators can also qualify for positions in organizations related to the health industry such as pharmaceutical and medical manufacturing, where annual average salaries are $205,470.

-In Missouri, 2013 annual salaries for Medical and Health Service Managers were slightly lower than the national average, at $94,730.
+In Missouri the average annual salary for Medical and Health Service Managers was slightly lower than the national average, at $112,500.

-BLS predicts that this occupation will see a 23 percent rise in employment nationally between 2012 and 2022.
+In Missouri jobs in this profession are projected to see a 17 percent increase between 2018 and 2028.
 Missouri graduates in healthcare administration can expect to find job opportunities upon graduation.
 The universities offering this program report job placement for their graduates in general and specialty hospitals, private medical groups, consulting services, insurance companies and government agencies.

 Submit your requests for more information to the schools in Missouri that offer MHA degrees to learn more about your options.